nihalahmed/NotificationManager/README.md

 NotificationManager
 =========================

-NotificationManager is a stand-alone class that can be used to display notifications to the user similar to the Game Center notifications, but with more features.
+NotificationManager can be used to display notifications from any part of your app to the user; similar to the Game Center notifications, but with more features.

 Features
 --------

+- 9 Different styles to choose from
+- Can be used with or without an icon
+- Custom duration
+- Multi-line text
+- Customizable look
+- Perform an action when notification is tapped
 - Adjusts to any device orientation
-- Customizable duration and several other parameters
-- Supports custom icon
-- Multi-line text
-- 2 different styles: Slide-In and Fade-In
 - Supported on iPhone and iPad with iOS 3.2 onwards

 Installation